fwextensions/fwlib/README.md

 The `fwlib/DomStorage` module provides a class that makes it easy to save and restore arbitrary JS data in the `dom.pngText` object in Fireworks documents.
 The data is saved with the document itself, rather than in an external file, which ensures that it's always available if the user distributes the file to someone else.

-The advantage to using the `DomStorage` class over accessing the `dom.pngText` property directly is that the latter supports only string values, while the former can safely store arbitrary JS data by splitting up JSON strings.
+The advantage to using the `DomStorage` class over accessing the `dom.pngText` property directly is that the latter can store only strings of up to 1023 characters, while the former can safely store arbitrary JS data by splitting a JSON string into multiple chunks and then recombining them when the data is later retrieved.

 [Documentation][7]